-A good ending can help both you and your mentee put what you’ve learned into action at work – so it’s an important part of the mentoring process.
-This factsheet will help you think about how to approach the ending of your mentoring relationship.
+A good ending can help both of you put what you’ve learned into action at work – so it’s an important part of the mentoring process.

-When things have changed – If the relationship is petering out, or your mentee’s goals change to become ones you can’t help with, bring up the prospect of ending your work together.
+If the relationship is petering out, or agreed goals change, it’s fine to bring up the prospect of ending your work together earlier.
 Sometimes, you may have an early ending to your relationship because of changes like these.
-It’s important to try not to take this personally.
+It’s totally natural and no-one’s fault, so it’s important to try not to take it personally.

 Before the final meeting

-Think about how your mentee has changed – Tell them what you have noticed.
-For example, if they’ve become better at problem solving or leading their team, mentioning it can help your mentee consider what it was that caused them to change.
+Talk about what you have both noticed.
+For example, if, as a mentee, you’ve become better at problem solving or leading their team, discussing it can help you consider what it was that caused a change (and how, as a mentor, you’ve contributed to that change).

 “Being flexible and not taking things personally is useful when you’re approaching the end of your mentoring relationship.
 I wasn’t frustrated by the early endings I’ve had with two mentees.
 It was absolutely fine.
 I was able to support them with what they needed and they no longer needed the support.”